 To adequately assess a country's overall poverty record, given the benefit generosity in that Member State, we propose to examine together the poverty outcome for the total population, the poverty outcome for individuals in households with very low work intensity, and the degree of poverty reduction.
 Figure 2 enables us to do that, on the basis of the 40% poverty threshold.
 We use the regression line with benefit generosity as independent variable and the poverty (reduction) indicators as the dependent variable as an intuitive benchmark in order to classify countries as 'above' or 'below' average performers, given their level of benefit generosity.
 It appears that Hungary, France and Luxembourg have better records both with regard to AROP40-ALL, AROP40-WI and POVRED40 than we may expect on the basis of this benchmark.
 Sweden and Finland perform better than expected with regard AROP40-ALL and AROP40-WI, and 'as expected' with regard to POVRED.
 The UK, Ireland and Poland display records that are better than expected for POVRED40 and AROP40-WI, and 'as expected' with regard to AROP40-ALL.
 By contrast, both for AROP40-ALL, AROP40-WI and POVRED40, the performances of Italy, Spain, Bulgaria, Lithuania and Latvia are worse than expected.
-Although this benchmarking exercise should be interpreted very cautiously (e.g. because the regressions we use as benchmarks have confidence intervals, not shown here, and because the whole exercise relies on point estimates, with often large confidence intervals around them), they signal important differences among EU Member States with regard to the quality of the safety nets in terms of coverage, take-up etc., and/or the poverty reduction effectiveness of the welfare system as a whole, and/or the labour market.
+Although this benchmarking exercise should be interpreted cautiously (e.g. because we rely on point estimates, with often large confidence intervals around them), they signal important differences among EU Member States with regard to the guality of the safety nets in terms of coverage, take-up etc., and/or the poverty reduction effectiveness of the welfare system as a whole, and/or the labour market.

 We already discussed the Latvian case.
-In Italy, safety nets are largely devolved to the regions, which results in great interregional variation in both benefit levels and eligibility conditions (Minas & Overbye, 2010).
-Our data most likely overestimate the generosity of social assistance in Italy, as we draw on figures for a typical city in the North (Milan), where assistance tends to be much more generous than in Southern Italy23.
+In Italy, safety nets are largely devolved to the regions, which results in great interregional variation in both benefit levels and eligibility conditions (Minas and Overbye, 2010).
+Our data most likely overestimate the generosity of social assistance in

+Italy, as we draw on figures for a typical city in the North (Milan), where assistance tends to be much more generous than in Southern Italy21.
 Apart from this, in countries such as Italy and Spain, the poor record with regard to poverty reduction and poverty (compared to the level of benefit generosity) illustrates that their overall social protection systems are inefficient in these respects.